Rajendradegala/Breast-Cancer-Prediction/README.md

 -They can be used to classify tumors of different types and stages.

 -They can be used to predict the risk of cancer recurrence.

+Machine learning algorithms can be used to help doctors diagnose cancer more accurately and efficiently.

+ I will explain how support vector machines (SVMs) can be used for cancer classification:

+How SVMs Work for Cancer Classification
+SVMs work by finding the hyperplane that best separates the two classes of data: benign and malignant tumors.

+A hyperplane is a line or a plane that divides the data into two regions.
+The optimal hyperplane is the one that maximizes the margin between the two classes.

+The margin is the distance between the hyperplane and the closest points of each class.
+The larger the margin, the more confident the SVM is in its decision.

+In the case of cancer classification, the two classes of data are benign and malignant tumors.

+The SVM will find the hyperplane that best separates these two data classes.

+The closer the points are to the hyperplane, the more confident the SVM is in its decision.

+Advantages of Using SVMs for Cancer Classification

+SVMs have several advantages for cancer classification, including:

+import numpy as np

+import matplotlib.pyplot as plt

+from sklearn.datasets import load_breast_cancer

+from sklearn.model_selection import train_test_split

+from sklearn.svm import SVC

+# Load the breast cancer dataset

+cancer_data = load_breast_cancer()

+# Select two features for the 2D plot (e.g., feature 0 and feature 1)

+X = cancer_data.data[:, [0, 1]]

+y = cancer_data.target

+# Split the data into training and testing sets

+X_train, X_test, y_train, y_test = train_test_split(X, y, test_size=0.2, random_state=42)

+# Create an SVM classifier with RBF kernel

+classifier = SVC(kernel=’rbf’, C=1.0)

+# Train the classifier

+classifier.fit(X_train, y_train)

+# Predict the labels for the test data

+predictions = classifier.predict(X_test)

+# Calculate the accuracy

+accuracy = np.mean(predictions == y_test)

+print(“Accuracy:”, accuracy)

+# Plot the decision boundary

+plt.figure()

+plt.scatter(X_test[:, 0], X_test[:, 1], c=y_test)

+ax = plt.gca()

+xlim = ax.get_xlim()

+ylim = ax.get_ylim()

+xx, yy = np.meshgrid(np.linspace(xlim[0], xlim[1], 50), np.linspace(ylim[0], ylim[1], 50))

+Z = classifier.decision_function(np.c_[xx.ravel(), yy.ravel()])

+Z = Z.reshape(xx.shape)

+plt.contour(xx, yy, Z, colors=’k’, levels=[-1, 0, 1], alpha=0.5, linestyles=[‘ — ‘, ‘-’, ‘ — ‘])

+plt.xlabel(‘Feature 0’)

+plt.ylabel(‘Feature 1’)

+plt.title(‘SVM Decision Boundary for Breast Cancer Classification’)

+plt.show()